How Early-Stage Founders Can Use Comment Automation to Build Authority Fast

 Comments often get overlooked as a “low-value” social activity compared to posting original content.
 However, comments can drive higher engagement, increase visibility, and showcase your expertise in real-time conversations.
 Smart commenting positions you alongside industry conversations and influential voices, making you part of the ongoing dialogue rather than an isolated broadcaster.

-But here’s the rub: manually commenting consistently is exhausting and time-consuming.
-This is where comment automation tools become invaluable.
+But here’s the rub: manually commenting consistently is exhausting.
+This is where comment automation tools become not just a luxury, but a necessity for scaling founders.

 How Early-Stage Founders Can Use Comment Automation Effectively